prio12/learning-platform-client-side/README.md

-# Getting Started with Create React App
+# Getting Started with Create Learning Mate

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped hosted on :

-## Available Scripts
+## Available Features

-In the project directory, you can run:

-### `npm start`
+In this project You will find :

+### Learning Mate as default Route

+### Courses For Total Courses at a glance

+### FAQ for some asked questions

+### Blog for some questions also

+### In the course section there's a side nav bar, user can know the details about provided courses

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.